It’s in My Nature

-As certain spaces and times have become over-saturated due to urbanization and the population explosion, certain (animal) species have began withdrawing to underpopulated landscapes and unoccupied times – into the night.
-We understand these withdrawals as a search for solutions that could lead to a ‘better quality of life’, an existence that would be better than the one offered to us by the over-saturated space-time.
+As certain spaces and times have become over-saturated, due to urbanization and the population explosion, certain (animal) species have began withdrawing to underpopulated landscapes and unoccupied times – into the night.
+We understand these withdrawals as a search for solutions that could lead to a ‘better quality of life’, an existence that would be better than the one offered to us by over-saturated spaces-times.

 With the above mentioned, Zorman approached his It’s in My Nature composition creating a sound work as a fluctuating collective echoing night scream against loneliness, despair, solitude, isolation and surrender.

 Irena Pivka, Jasmina Založnik (text)

 A frightening and beautiful sound from a distant nocturnal landscape.
 When howling, wolves acoustically mark their environment and connect with their pack members.
 They holler on clear, calm nights, preferably during the period of twilight or at the onset of the night.
 Wolf howling forms and defines most relationships in the community as a means of communication.
 Collective instinct, joint action, and common decisions always prevail over the individual.
 The age of the Anthropocene is marked by dense urbanization, demand for higher productivity of work, and the proliferation of individualism.